jaimeilustre/restaurant-data/README.md

     - A state variable `restaurants` is declared and the function `setRestaurants` is used to update the variable.
     - The initial state is set as an empty array.

-11. Next thing to do is create the `GET` request for the restaurant data using the Express server we created acting on our behalf on requesting the data from the Just Eat API.
+11. Next thing to do is create the `GET` request for the restaurant data using the Express server we created to request the data from the Just Eat API.
 This is what it would look like:
     ``` bash
     // .src/pages/RestaurantListPage.jsx
     // ...